 Keeping patients safe also includes protecting them against healthcare acquired infections (HAI).
 Equipment that is designed to have minimal places for germs to collect minimizes the chance of patient exposure and allows for easier sanitizing.
 Another tool in the fight against HAIs is antimicrobial surfaces, which can suppress the growth of microorganisms and limit the transmission of harmful microbes.
 Equipment that features antimicrobial powder coatings help reduce patient and staff exposure to various bacteria and viruses.

 Patients with mobility challenges need extra attention to keep them safe within a medical setting.
 Equipment that supports fragile patients can help staff utilize the equipment with the patient and minimize the risk of injury.
-If the equipment requires a patient to step onto a platform it should feature a low platform height reducing the risk of tripping for patients with limited ability to lift their legs.
-Procedures that require a patient to approach a machine should incorporate handrails wherever possible.
-For example, a weight scale with “live” handrails allow patients to hold on for security giving the patient a more stable weighing experience.
+If the equipment requires a patient to step onto a platform it should feature incorporated handrails for stability and a low platform height reducing the risk of tripping for patients with limited ability to lift their legs.
+Facilities should consider using certified ADA compliant products that meet the U.S. Access Board’s standards for safe and accessible diagnostic equipment.
+For